-In Maryland, filing a preliminary notice is the first step for subcontractors and suppliers to protect their right to file a mechanics lien.
-Although seemingly simple, there are certain nuances and timing issues that contractors need to follow ensure the notice is valid.
-This article will provide all you need to know about filling out and filing a preliminary notice in Maryland.
+In Maryland, issuing a preliminary notice is the first step for subcontractors and suppliers to protect their right to file a mechanics lien.
+Although seemingly simple, there are certain nuances and timing issues that contractors need to follow to ensure the notice is valid.
+This article will provide all you need to know about issuing a preliminary notice in Maryland.

 Maryland Preliminary Notice is actually a Notice of Intent

 In most states, a preliminary notice is a document sent by a subcontractor when they begin work on a project.
 It informs the General Contractor and/or project owner that the sub is on the job and gives detail about what they’re providing.

 Maryland doesn’t require notice at the start of a job.
 Instead, the state requires that unpaid contractors send what they call a Notice to Owner of Intent to Claim a Mechanics Lien at the end of a project.